Mbed-TLS/mbedtls/docs/getting_started.md

 **To calculate a hash:**
 1. Allocate an operation structure (`psa_hash_operation_t`) to pass to the hash functions.
 1. Call `psa_hash_setup()` to initialize the operation structure and specify the hash algorithm.
-1. Call `psa_hash_update()` one or more times, passing the whole message or only a fragment of the message each time.
+1. Call `psa_hash_update()` one or more times, passing the whole message or a fragment of the message on each call.
 1. Call `psa_hash_finish()` to calculate the hash, or `psa_hash_verify()` to compare the computed hash with an expected hash value.

 This example shows how to calculate the `SHA-256` hash of a message: